hapijs/catbox/README.md

 The `Policy` object provides the following methods:

 - `get(id, callback)` - retrieve an item from the cache.
-If the item is not found and the `generateFunc` method was provided, a new value is generated, stored in the cache, and returned. the method arguments are:
+If the item is not found and the `generateFunc` method was provided, a new value is generated, stored in the cache, and returned.
+Multiple concurrent requests are queued and processed once.
+The method arguments are:
     - `id` - the unique item identifier (within the policy segment).
 Can be a string or an object with the required 'id' key.
     - `callback` - the return function.
 The function signature is based on the `generateFunc` settings.
 If the `generateFunc` is not set, the signature is `function(err, cached)`.
 Otherwise, the signature is `function(err, value, cached, report)` where: